apache/superset/UPDATING.md

 - [26034](https://github.com/apache/superset/issues/26034): Fixes a problem where numeric x-axes were being treated as categorical values.
 As a consequence of that, the way labels are displayed might change given that ECharts has a different treatment for numerical and categorical values.
 To revert to the old behavior, users need to manually convert numerical columns to text so that they are treated as categories.
 Check https://github.com/apache/superset/issues/26159 for more details.
 - [24657](https://github.com/apache/superset/pull/24657): Bumps the cryptography package to augment the OpenSSL security vulnerability.

+- [26450](https://github.com/apache/superset/pull/26450): Deprecates the `KV_STORE` feature flag and its related assets such as the API endpoint and `keyvalue` table.
+The main dependency of this feature is the `SHARE_QUERIES_VIA_KV_STORE` feature flag which allows sharing SQL Lab queries without the necessity of saving the query.
+Our intention is to use the permalink feature to implement this use case before 5.0 and that's why we are deprecating the feature flag now.

 ### Breaking Changes

 - [26343](https://github.com/apache/superset/issues/26343): Removes the deprecated `ENABLE_EXPLORE_DRAG_AND_DROP` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.